 Journey to Westeros and beyond with the ‘Game of Thrones’ travel guide

-If you’re a dedicated member of the Brotherhood without Banners, you’ll likely be on the edge of your blood-soaked throne in anticipation for the eighth season of HBO M.V.P.
+If you’re a dedicated member of the Brotherhood without Banners, you were on the edge of your blood-soaked throne in anticipation for the eighth season of HBO M.V.P.
 Game of Thrones.

-If we’ve tickled your travel bug, then perhaps it’s time to awaken the Khaleesi within you and grab your Valyrian steel sword (don’t actually bring a sword – airport security would have a meltdown) and embark on the fantastical journey of a lifetime.
+If we’ve tickled your travel bug, perhaps it’s time to awaken the Khaleesi within you, grab your Valyrian steel sword (don’t actually bring a sword – airport security would have a meltdown), and embark on the fantastical journey of a lifetime.

 Here’s our ultimate Game of Thrones travel guide of places every fan needs to check out on their Westeros pilgrimage.